The Non-Orientable Topology of Condorcet's Paradox: Results

 In the next section, we generalise the above approach to topologically model a set containing strict orders on $\3$ and preference cycles on $\3$; firstly, under the assumption that preference cycles are \term{valid}.
-Meaning, that the preference cycles $1 < 2 < 3 < 1$ and $1 < 3 < 2 < 1$ are distinct and permitable objects, i.e., that in each cycle, $\prec$ is an intransitive relation (see Section \ref{section:introduction} for further examples).
+This means that the preference cycles $1 \prec 2 \prec 3 \prec 1$ and $1 \prec 3 \prec 2 \prec 1$ are distinct and permissible objects (see Section~\ref{section:introduction} for further examples).